sakshipagaria/sakshipagaria/README.md

 ### Glad to see you here!🤗
-I'm Sakshi, a chill 3rd year CS student who knows her way around Web Development ,Python and expanding her knowledge about ReactJs.
+I'm Sakshi, a chill CS student who knows her way around Web Development ,Python and expanding her knowledge about ReactJs.
 Also an artist on weekends and  polyglot who can speak German, wunderbar!